-Direxion Daily Russia Bear 3x Shares ETF (ETF:RUSS), Direxion Daily Russia Bull 3x Shares ETF (ETF:RUSL) - A Growling Russian Bear
+A Growling Russian Bear (NYSE:RUSS)(NYSE:RUSL)

 A Growling Russian Bear

-Emerging stocks and exchange traded funds (ETFs) are trending higher this year, and Russian stocks are participating in that action.
+Emerging stocks and exchange traded funds are trending higher this year, and Russian stocks are participating in that action.
 Buoyed by rising oil prices, the MVIS Russia Index (MVRSXTR) is higher by 9.55 percent.

 However, Russian equities may encounter some near-term headwinds.